Menu Close

 This leads to people getting “bigger” despite working out like crazy to be leaner.

-Never forget what exercise is about: 1) developing the muscle strength your need to live the life you want, 2) strengthening your heart and lungs and 3) preventing pain by optimizing your alignment with muscles that are balanced in terms of both strength and flexibility.
+Never forget what exercise is about: 1) developing the muscle strength your need to live the life you want, 2) strengthening your heart and lungs and 3) preventing pain by optimising your alignment with muscles that are balanced in terms of both strength and flexibility.

 You will only maintain your gains in these areas if you achieve with an exercise program that allows you to be consistent.